mui/mui-x/docs/data/date-pickers/fields/fields.md

 The `onChange` callback received a 2nd parameter containing the validation error associated to the current value.
 If you only want to update your state when the value is valid, you can ignore any `onChange` call with a non-null `validationError`.

-In the example below, `onChange` will only be fired if the date is valid and its year is 2022:
+In the example below, `onChange` will only be called if the date is valid and its year is 2022:

 {{"demo": "LifeCycleIgnoreInvalidValue.js"}}